M0HX/Owlly_App/README.md

     - Admin must be able to Delete a User.

 Modules/Languages/Libraries Used For The Projects
-    - NodeJS
+* NodeJS
-    - Express
+* Express
-    - EJS
+* EJS
-    - Express-EJS-Layouts
+* Express-EJS-Layouts
-    - Multer
+* Multer
-    - Mongoose
+* Mongoose
-    - MongoDB
+* MongoDB
-    - Passport
+* Passport
-    - HTML
+* HTML
-    - CSS
+* CSS
-    - JavaScript
+* JavaScript
-    - Bootstrap
+* Bootstrap

+List of Unsolved Problems/ Difficult Part
+The problems consisted of displayed places for each category.
+The connection between the listed places and a category was the main problem of our application and the time was mostly spend on that concept.

 Future Enhancement of Owlly Application
+The future features of the application aim to enhance the application's appearance and funcitons.
+The future enhancement is applying a drop down feature for the category to enable the users to navigate the application easily.
+Adding more categories that represents more entertainment areas in Bahrain.
+Inserting a search bar to grant simple access to specific places that the viewer might be searching for.